-The name of the Woolaroc Museum & Wildlife Preserve is derived from three words - woods, lakes and rock.
-Although these words say so much about the natural environment, they don’t begin to describe everything Woolaroc has to offer.
+The name of the Woolaroc Museum & Wildlife Preserve is derived from three words: woods, lakes and rock.
+Although these words say much about the natural environment, they only begin to describe everything this iconic attraction has to offer.

 A working ranch, museum and wildlife preserve, this Bartlesville establishment welcomes countless visitors each year.
 The 3,700-acre property was built in 1925 as a retreat for oilman and founder of Phillips Petroleum Company, Frank Phillips.
 Because Phillips wanted to retain the essence of the West before the turn of the century, he stocked the Bartlesville preserve with diverse varieties of animals.
 Today's bison herd on the property dates back to 1926, when 90 of the animals were imported from South Dakota.
 American Bison continue to roam the property alongside elk, longhorn cattle, Japanese Sika deer, North European fallor deer, water buffalo, llamas, pigmy goats and more.

 Today, the Woolaroc Museum & Wildlife Preserve is an educational and entertaining hub situated in the breathtaking Osage Hills of northeast Oklahoma.
 Visitors are reminded of the natural environment, cultural heritage and history of early America at every turn.
 Tour the 50,000 square foot Museum, featuring the cultural heritage and lifestyles of early Western residents.
 Artifacts from about 40 American Indian tribes are displayed, including pieces that trace prehistoric civilizations.
 See beaded buckskins and feather bonnets from the Plains tribes, and homemade items like baskets, pottery and blankets from the Navajo, Apache, Hopi and Pueblos located in Arizona and New Mexico.